microsoftgraph/entra-powershell/MOTIVATION.md

 # Introduction

 We created the Microsoft Entra PowerShell module to simplify complex tasks, enhance usability, and boost productivity.
 Our motivation also comes from the collaborative nature of the PowerShell community.
 We believe that your contributions can help others, creating a shared ecosystem of knowledge and growth.
-We invite you to join us in this innovative journey.
+We invite you to join us in the innovative journey.

 ## Microsoft Graph PowerShell ❤️ Microsoft Entra PowerShell

 Microsoft Entra PowerShell is a part of our increased investment in Microsoft Graph PowerShell SDK.
 It brings high-quality and scenario-optimized Entra resource management to the Microsoft Graph PowerShell SDK.
 Still, it keeps all the benefits of Microsoft Graph PowerShell SDK for authorization, connection management, error handling, and (low-level) API coverage.
-As Microsoft Entra PowerShell builds on the Microsoft Graph PowerShell SDK, it is completely interoperable.
+As Microsoft Entra PowerShell builds on the Microsoft Graph PowerShell SDK, it's interoperable.

 ## Benefits of Microsoft Entra PowerShell